From Idea to Amazon: Book Publishing Course for Kids at GowReads

 - Feb 25

-- 4 min read
+- 5 min read

+What if your child didn’t just write stories but became a published author?
 What if the book your child writes could be available to readers around the world?

 When children write and publish their own books, they are not just completing a creative project.
 They are discovering their voice, building confidence, and learning that their ideas have real value.